 Terrorism in Kashmir at minimum in first six months of Modi 2.0: Javadekar

 Terrorism in Kashmir has been at a minimum level after the repeal of Article 370, Union minister Prakash Javadekar said Saturday, describing the first six months of the Modi government's second term as dedicated to development and security of the country.
-Javadekar said India has had a little impact on the global economic slowdown and efforts to recover from it too have been hastened by the government.
+Javadekar said India has had a little impact of the global economic slowdown and efforts to recover from it have been hastened by the government.
+Simultaneously, this government is continuously addressing economic challenges because of economic headwinds globally, he said.

 The information and broadcasting minister said the Modi government completes six months of its second term today, with the country moving fast on the path of progress.
 Citing various landmark decisions and work done in the first six months of Prime Minister Narendra Modi's second stint, Javadekar said the repeal of Articles 370 and 35A has paved the path of peace in Kashmir.

 "Decisions are being made in the country's interest.
-Efforts have been made to strengthen the security of the country in these six months, by bringing in the Rafale fighter jet and making decisions on the procurement of equipment," he said.
-Javadekar said the Modi government has taken major decisions like a merger of banks, a scheme for a waiver of loans to the industries and disinvestments in the public sector and India has emerged as a country with the lowest corporate tax rate, igniting hope among global investors.
+Efforts have been made to strengthen security of the country in these six months, by bringing in the Rafale fighter jet and making decisions on procurement of equipment," he said.
+Javadekar said the Modi government has taken major decisions like merger of banks, scheme for waiver of loans to the industries and disinvestments in public sector and India has emerged as a country with the lowest corporate tax rate, igniting hope among global investors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)